Fred78290/autoscaled-masterkube-multipass/docs/desktop/README.md

 * nginx ingress controller
 * metallb

-**The cluster will use metallb as load balancer for services declared LoadBalancer.**
+**The cluster will use metallb as load balancer for services declared LoadBalancer if keepalived is not used as NLB.**

 ## Prepare the cluster